If <

 ty you sue usu

-lly must be the cost of defending themselvesg
+lly must be the cost of defending themselves

 ll st